 - or currently transporting passengers

 Types of Compensation Available After a Rideshare Accident

-If you are involved in an accident with a rideshare vehicle, you may be entitled to certain kinds of compensation.
+If you are involved in an accident with a rideshare vehicle, you may be able to claim certain kinds of compensation.
 For personal injuries, compensation typically falls into two categories – economic damages and non-economic damages.

 Economic damages are intended to compensate an accident victim for expenses they incur as a result of their injuries.
-Economic damages are typically simple to calculate using bills, invoices, paystubs, and so forth.
+One can typically calculate them easily by using bills, invoices, pay stubs, and so forth.
 Economic damages generally include:

-- Lost income – If the injuries you suffer in an Uber or Lyft accident cause you to miss work and lose out on wages and income, you may be entitled to compensation for that lost income.
-Furthermore, if your injuries permanently prevent you from returning to your old work, you may be entitled to claim the difference in your pre-accident and post-accident wages or income.
+- Lost income – If the injuries you suffer from an Uber or Lyft accident cause you to miss work and lose out on wages and income, you may be entitled to compensation for that lost income.
+Furthermore, if your injuries permanently prevent you from returning to your old work, you may be able to claim the difference in your pre-accident and post-accident wages or income.

 Non-economic damages compensate an injured rideshare accident victim for physical and emotional anguish and distress caused by their injuries, such as: